SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

-If you are defining more complex generic functions, or generic types with multiple parameters, it can be useful to provide more descriptive type parameter names.
+If you are defining more complex generic functions, or generic types with multiple parameters, it is useful to provide more descriptive type parameter names.
 For example, Swift's ``Dictionary`` type has two type parameters --- one for its keys and one for its values.
 If you were writing ``Dictionary`` yourself,